Register a death

 - the date and place of death

-- the full name the person who died was using at the time of their death and details of any other names they might have been known by
+- the full name the person who died was using at the time of their death, and details of any other names they might have been known by

-- their date and place of birth
+- their date of birth and place of birth

 - their occupation and whether or not they were retired